Effects of intercomponent couplings on the appearance of time-reversal symmetry breaking fermion quadrupling state in two-component London models: The model

 \section{The model}

-As discussed in detail in~\cite{Garaud2017}, the free-energy density of a clean three-band superconductor with a bilinear intra-band Josephson interaction, can be mapped into a model with only two components and a biquadratic Josephson coupling.
+As discussed in detail in~\cite{Garaud2017}, the free-energy density of a clean three-band superconductor with a bilinear intra-band Josephson interaction, can, under certain conditions, be approximated by a model with only two components and a biquadratic Josephson coupling.
 Similar model arises for $s+is$ state generated by impurities in dirty two-band superconductors \cite{garaud2018properties}.
 Finally, except for certain differences in structure of gradient terms, similar models also result from other systems such as $s+id$ \cite{lee2009pairing}, $p+ip$ \cite{Agterberg1998vortex,fischer2016fluctuation,Haugen2021first}, $s+ig$ \cite{Kivelson2020} and systems that break time-reversal symmetry.

 In this work, we will study a two-component London model in three spatial dimensions, as a model for $U(1) \times Z_2$ superconductors in the type-II limit.

 The free-energy density of the system reads: